masa-finance/docs/docs/guides/displaying-sbts.md

 # Displaying SBTs

 Displaying SBTs in a gallery like view can be done with masa-react quite easily.
-There is a [Mass React Sample Application](https://github.com/masa-finance/masa-react-example) that can be used as a boilerplate.
+You can use the [Masa React Sample Application](https://github.com/masa-finance/masa-react-example) as a boilerplate.

 ## Install Masa SDK